 Aside Comment: You can't even keep track of how often this happens.

 Audience Shift: It seems to do this a lot.
-While most of the game is cheery and meant for the younger audiences, the orb sagas are more mature and serious.
-And then there's Chapter 1's climactic war where Grams is supposedly killed by Sepulchure, the Dracolich fortress slams through the Guardian Tower killing many Guardians, Sepulchure killing Lady Celestia to take Akriloth's son, and Sepulchure giving The Hero a grand beatdown, demoralising many players.
+Though most of the game is cheery and meant for the younger audiences, the orb sagas are more mature and serious.
+Then there's Chapter 1's climactic war where Grams is supposedly killed by Sepulchure, the Dracolich fortress slams through the Guardian Tower, killing many Guardians, Sepulchure kills Lady Celestia to take Akriloth's son, and Sepulchure gives The Hero a grand beatdown, demoralising many players.
 And that's just the beginning of said war!
 Recently, the Book 3 Tomix saga is becoming this, due to the slaughter of two children, one of which is awake, in order to reach Envy.

 Author Avatar: As with AdventureQuest, most of the major NPCs are based on staff members.
 This includes Artix, Cysero, Alina, Reens, Galanoth, Warlic, Nythera, Zhoom, and Rolith, just for starters.